fstarnaud/ozp-documentation-wiki/Iteration-38.md

    * Center - Fix the buttons and tabs in each app popup modal
 * Process and configuration for 508 VM and Branches

-* HUD - Provide text alternatives for any non-text content so that it can be changed into other forms people need, such as speech. [#127] (https://github.com/ozone-development/ozp-hud/issues/127)

 ### IWC
 * Documentation
     * Tutorials: advanced functionality (pattern filtering, intents)